Back to Blog

 }

-The token carries who (sub), on behalf of (act), what (scope), and until when (exp).
-Cryptographically signed.
-Deterministically verified.
-The model never sees the validation logic.
+The token carries who (sub), on behalf of whom (act), what (scope), and until when (exp).
+It is cryptographically signed and deterministically verified, and the model never sees the validation logic.
+This is the confused deputy problem solved at the infrastructure layer rather than in a prompt.

 The Question to Ask Your Vendor